#1 Plastic Fabrication Company In California

 What is an Antimicrobial Plastic in a Nutshell?

-These plastics are synthetic antimicrobial polymer materials that contain active ingredients that prevent the growth of microorganisms.
 The role of these ingredients is to provide a sterile environment and guard the polymer surface.
 They can provide protection against bacteria, algae, and fungi.

 They function by altering the cell functions of these organisms, including preventing: